 State of San Martin, Peru.
 Orlando, a young Tarapototo Curandero transports cuttings from the Banisteriopsis Caapi (Ayahuasca) liana to replant them in the Selva.

-Takiwasi center
+Takiwasi Center

-Centre Takiwasi
+Takiwasi Center

 Guillermo Arrevalo